Minirin Injection (Desmopressin Acetate)

 Primary Uses

-Minirin Injection is used to treat cranial diabetes insipidus (CDI), which causes excessive urination and constant thirst.
-It’s also used as a diagnostic test to check how well your kidneys can concentrate urine in adults.
-Additionally, it helps increase blood clotting factor VIII levels in patients with mild to moderate haemophilia A and von Willebrand’s disease (except type IIB) before dental or other surgery, and treats excessive bleeding in patients with certain blood clotting cell defects.
+Minirin Injection is primarily used for treating cranial diabetes insipidus, conducting diagnostic tests for kidney function in adults, increasing blood clotting factor VIII in patients with mild to moderate hemophilia A and von Willebrand's disease (excluding type IIB), and managing excessive bleeding in patients with certain platelet defects.

 How It Works